 In demonstrating that it meets this Standard, a provider will need to demonstrate in particular that reviews of courses of study involve considered oversight by the institutional academic governance processes, external referencing (which can include moderation of assessment against other programs, benchmarking of student success and course design against programs at other providers) and feedback from students.

-CSU is undertaking external referencing of assessment in 2018 as part of compliance to the above requirements.
+CSU is undertaking external referencing of assessment in 2018 in order to improve its quality of achievement of outcomes by students although it also complies with TEQSA requirements.
 Further information is available about Peer Review of Assessment through External Referencing.

 Higher Education Standards Framework (Threshold Standards) 2015, § Subsection 58(1) of the Tertiary Education Quality and Standards Agency Act 2011 (TEQSA Act 2011) (2015).

 Tertiary Education Quality and Standards Agency.
 (2016).
 Guidance note: External referencing (including benchmarking).
 Retrieved from http://www.teqsa.gov.au/sites/default/files/BenchmarkingGNFinal_0.pdf